-If your benefits eligible pay is: \$50,000.99 or less Citi provides LTD coverage at no cost to you.
+If Your Benefits Eligible Pay Is: \$50,000.99 1 or less Citi provides LTD coverage at no cost to you.
 From \$50,001 to \$500,000 You will pay for coverage with after-tax dollars.
-The LTD benefit under the Citi plan is tax free, meaning you don't pay taxes on the benefit you receive from MetLife.
+The LTD benefit under the Citi plan is tax-free, meaning you do not pay taxes on the benefit you receive from MetLife.

-Notwithstanding the exception to the 2017 special plan year LTD coverage enrollment noted above, generally if you are a new hire with benefits eligible pay that exceeds \$50,000.99, or as a current employee, your benefits eligible pay increases to above \$50,000.99 for benefits purposes for the following plan year, you will be automatically enrolled in LTD coverage, during annual enrollment, for the following year (new hire enrollment commences with employment).
-Effective January 1 of the following year, contributions will be deducted from your pay (new hires deductions occur upon employment).
-If you do not want LTD coverage, you must select "no coverage" during annual enrollment.
-However, if you do not opt out of LTD coverage during annual enrollment you will have 90 days to opt out.
+If your benefits eligible pay increases to above \$50,000.99 for benefits purposes for the following plan year, you will be automatically enrolled in LTD coverage, during Annual Enrollment, for the following year (new hire enrollment commences with employment).
+Effective January 1 of the following year, contributions will be deducted from your pay (new hire deductions occur upon employment).
+If you do not want LTD coverage, you must select "no coverage" during Annual Enrollment.
+However, if you do not opt out of LTD coverage during Annual Enrollment, you will have 90 days to opt out.
 If you opt out within this 90-day period, these contributions will be refunded to you.
 You can also opt out after the 90-day period; however, premiums will not be refunded.

 Benefits are paid monthly and continue for as long as your approved disability continues, up to age 65 (or longer, depending on your age when your disability begins).
-See the following schedule.
+See the following schedule:

-LTD BENEFITS Age when total disability begins (when STD becomes effective) Date monthly LTD benefits will stop Under 60 Upon attaining age 65 60 The date the 60 th monthly benefit is payable 61 The date the 48 th monthly benefit is payable 62 The date the 42 nd monthly benefit is payable 63 The date the 36 th monthly benefit is payable 64 The date the 30 th monthly benefit is payable 65 The date the 24 th monthly benefit is payable 66 The date the 21 st monthly benefit is payable 67 The date the 18 th monthly benefit is payable 68 The date the 15 th monthly benefit is payable 69 or over The date the 12 th monthly benefit is payable
+LTD Benefits Age When Total Disability Begins (when STD becomes effective) Date Monthly LTD Benefits Will Stop Under 60 Upon attaining age 65 60 The date the 60 th monthly benefit is payable 61 The date the 48 th monthly benefit is payable 62 The date the 42 nd monthly benefit is payable 63 The date the 36 th monthly benefit is payable 64 The date the 30 th monthly benefit is payable 65 The date the 24 th monthly benefit is payable 66 The date the 21 st monthly benefit is payable 67 The date the 18 th monthly benefit is payable 68 The date the 15 th monthly benefit is payable 69 or over The date the 12 th monthly benefit is payable

-You will be billed for your health and welfare benefits to the extent you are enrolled.
+You will be billed for your health and insurance benefits to the extent you are enrolled.
 The cost of benefits is not deducted from your LTD benefit.
-For more details about your benefits and eligibility while on a continued LTD leave, see the "Eligibility and Participation" section.
+For more details about your benefits and eligibility while on a continued LTD leave, see the Eligibility and Participation section.